The Runner (1999 film)

 The Runner is a 1999 crime thriller film directed by Ron Moler, and starring Ron Eldard and Courteney Cox.

 The soundtrack contains songs performed by Nick Cave and the Bad Seeds and Douglas September.

 Plot

-A young man with a gambling addiction has managed to get himself into serious debt by losing all his money.
-To pay off the bookies, his uncle pulls a few strings and gets him a job working for a gangster named Deepthroat, who needs a "runner" to place bets with various bookies.
-The gangster keeps his new "runner" on a short leash and, for the most part, the young gambler behaves himself.
-However, the temptation of walking around with large sums of cash proves too great, and the "runner" puts his job and his survival on the line when he dips into his boss' funds to buy a ring for his girlfriend.
+A young man with a gambling gets into serious debt by losing all his money.
+To pay off the bookies, his uncle pulls a few strings and gets him a job working for a gangster named Deepthroat, who needs a "runner" to place bets with bookies.
+The gangster keeps his new runner on a short leash and, for the most part, the young gambler behaves himself.
+However, the temptation of walking around with large sums of cash proves too great, and the runner puts his job and his survival on the line when he dips into his boss' funds to buy a ring for his girlfriend.